zoranzhao/DeepThings/README.md

 make

 ```
 This will automatically compile all related libraries and generate the DeepThings executable.
-If you want to run DeepThings on Raspberry Pi with NNPACK acceleration, you need first set the options in Makefile:
+If you want to run DeepThings on Raspberry Pi with NNPACK acceleration, you need first follow install [NNPACK](https://github.com/zoranzhao/darknet-nnpack/blob/2f2da6bd46b9bbfcd283e0556072f18581392f08/README.md) before running the Makefile commands, and set the options in Makefile as below:
 ```
 NNPACK=1
 ARM_NEON=1
 ```
-And follow instructions to install [NNPACK](https://github.com/zoranzhao/darknet-nnpack/blob/2f2da6bd46b9bbfcd283e0556072f18581392f08/README.md) before running the Makefile commands.

 ## Running
 An overview of DeepThings command line options is listed below: